felix314159/golibp2p-holepunchingTest/README.md

 ## Problem mainPubsubExample()
 The code works perfectly when both nodes are in same LAN.
 But when one node is in a different network the nodes find each other and connect to each other but they never are able to receive each others gossip sub messages.
 What am I doing wrong?
 It probably is related to the holepunch error that is logged when you vole ping one of the nodes..

+## Problem mainChatExample()
+The code works perfectly when both nodes are in same LAN.
+But when one node is in a different network the nodes find each other and connect to each other but sending chat messages will fail due to "failed to open stream: context deadline exceeded".
+So is this also a consequence of failed holepunching?
+Do relay servers refuse to support pubsub and /chat/ to save resources ?
+Can I run my own relay server that does not refuse these things ?